Anoobis5/Credit_Risk_Analysis/README.md

 ### SMOTE Oversampling
-  * Our results for this method are similar to the Naive Random Oversampling method.
   * The balanced accuracy score is about 65%
   * The high_risk precision is about 1% only with 66% sensitivity which makes a F1 of 2% only.
   * Due to the high number of low_risk populations, its precision is almost 100% with a sensitivity of 64%.